-- 1.27 If internal balances do increase more than anticipated over the period of the MTFP then consideration will need to be given either to not replacing PWLB loans as they mature or whether to invest the additional balances to earn interest.
-The internal cash balances are made up from the General Fund Reserve, HRA balances, Provisions and Earmarked Reserves and any positive cash flows from within the main accounts of the Council. - 1.28 Where the Council has internal borrowing it is required under accounting regulations to ensure that the funds of the relevant accounts (HRA and General Fund) are treated equitably.
-The internal balances of the General Fund and the HRA are therefore paid an interest rate to reflect the level of internal borrowing from each of these main accounts.
+1.26 If internal balances do increase more than anticipated over the period of the MTFP then consideration will need to be given either to not replacing PWLB loans as they mature or whether to invest the additional balances to earn interest.
+The internal cash balances are made up from the General Fund Reserve, HRA balances,

+Provisions and Earmarked Reserves and any positive cash flows from within the main accounts of the Council.

+1.27 Where the Council has internal borrowing it is required under accounting regulations to ensure that the funds of the relevant accounts (HRA and General Fund) are treated equitably.
+The internal balances of the General Fund and the HRA are therefore paid an interest rate to reflect the level of internal borrowing from these accounts.
 The Council will apply the short-term interest rate (London Interbank Three Month Bid (LIBID)) to internal borrowing balances.

-1.29 Summary of the Proposed Borrowing Strategy 2016/2017
+1.28 Summary of the Proposed Borrowing Strategy 2017/2018

 - Any maturing PWLB loans are unlikely to be replaced as they tie in with the HRA CFR debt being repaid.
-However, officers will be mindful of the impact of the capital expenditure on the vehicle replacement scheme that may trigger the need to undertake some PWLB borrowing during 2016/17.
-Any new PWLB loans will only be taken if the cash flow position indicates that external borrowing is required and a careful view will be taken on interest rates, market conditions and the Council's debt portfolio; - Leasing debt will continue to be repaid in accordance with existing contractual arrangements; - Temporary Borrowing will only be utilised where short term cash flow shortages occur; - Internal balances will be utilised to reduce the need for external borrowing and therefore to minimise investment balances.
-This approach is to be reviewed each quarter and will consider both changes in the level of balances available and market conditions; - Officers will monitor the position with regard to ensuring that external borrowing remains within the CFR limit during 2016/17; - The debt financing arrangements as outlined in Table 3 are approved.
+However, officers will be mindful of the impact of the capital expenditure on the vehicle replacement scheme that may trigger the need to undertake some PWLB borrowing during 2017/18.
+Any new PWLB loans will only be taken if the cash flow position indicates that external borrowing is required and a careful view will be taken on interest rates, market conditions and the Council's debt portfolio; - Leasing debt will continue to be repaid in accordance with existing contractual arrangements (due to end March 2017); - Temporary Borrowing will only be utilised where short term cash flow shortages occur: - Internal balances will be utilised to reduce the need for external borrowing and therefore to minimise investment balances.
+This approach is to be reviewed each quarter and will consider both changes in the level of balances available and market conditions; - Officers will monitor the position to ensure that external borrowing remains within the CFR limit during 2017/18; - The debt financing arrangements as outlined in Table 3 be approved.